 If you or a loved one has been injured in a car accident and you have questions about pursuing compensation, contact Bernstein & Poisson today.
-We have been helping the injured in Nevada.
+We have been helping the injured in Las Vegas since 2007.
 We have a proven track record of success.
 This includes a $9 million dollar settlement for a motorist that suffered a neck injury in a collision.
 Partners Jack Bernstein and Scott Poisson are personally involved in every single case the firm manages.

 How Do I Know I Have a Car Accident Case?